ghoomfrog/kid/README.md

 (Hey, kids (again)!)
 ```

+As you can see, Kid allows nesting parentheses in comments.

 ## Lazy Evaluation

 All expressions in Kid are lazily evaluated: meaning they only get evaluated when they need to be.